As an Amazon Associate I earn from qualifying purchases.

 In that way, Hims ED product is the exact same as Viagra.

 Viagra works.
-There are over two decades of research and anecdotal evidence that highly supports Sildenafil’s effectiveness at treating ED.
+There are over two decades of research and anecdotal evidence that highly supports Sildenafil’s effectiveness in treating ED.

 Sildenafil does have side effects, which means Hims has side effects, but we will get to that later.